A Survey of Reinforcement Learning For Economics: A Brief History of Reinforcement Learning

 Controlled experiments on rats, cats, and dogs inspired the ``gridworld" environments still used today, and shaped how the field conceptualizes ``training" agents through ``reward signals". \citet{Thorndike1898} placed cats in puzzle boxes with latched doors and food visible outside.
 Across 15 different box configurations, the cats initially engaged in undirected behavior such as clawing at the walls, pushing against the bars, reaching through openings.
 The first cat to escape the simplest box required 160 seconds of random activity before accidentally pressing the latch.
 By the 24th trial, the same cat pressed the latch directly within 6 seconds.
 The learning curves showed gradual, continuous improvement rather than sudden insight.
 From these experiments the Law of Effect was formulated: responses (actions) followed by satisfaction (positive rewards) are ``stamped in'' and more likely to recur, while those followed by discomfort (negative rewards) are ``stamped out.''

 \citet{Pavlov1927} noted that dogs salivated not only at food itself but at the sight of an empty food bowl, the sound of footsteps, and other stimuli that preceded feeding (i.e. the state).
 To measure these ``psychic secretions'' precisely, he surgically implanted fistulas (tubes allowing external collection) to collect saliva.
 In the canonical experiment, a metronome sounded before food delivery.
 After 20--40 pairings, the metronome alone elicited salivation.
-The response followed not from the stimulus itself but from what it "predicted".
+The response followed from what the stimulus "predicted" rather than from the stimulus itself.
 In reinforcement learning terms, the conditioned stimulus is a state $s$, and the learned expectation of food is the value function $V(s)$.

 \citet{Kamin1969} demonstrated that learning requires more than mere co-occurrence in time.
 In Phase I of his blocking experiment, rats learned that a noise predicted a shock and developed a conditioned fear response to the noise alone.
 In Phase II, a compound stimulus of noise plus light was paired with the same shock.
 When the light was subsequently presented alone, no fear response occurred.
 The light was ``blocked'' (ignored) because the noise already predicted the shock perfectly.
 There was no prediction error (or ``surprise'') to drive learning about the light.
 Once the noise was established as a predictor, the light added no new information and thus no new learning occurred.